 Now Amasis did not fail to notice Polykrates’ [a Greek tyrant] exceptionally good fortune, and it worried him; so when his luck continued to improve still further, Amasis wrote him a letter and sent it to Samos.
 The letter said, “From Amasis to Polykrates: It is a pleasure to hear that a friend and ally is doing well, but I am not pleased by your exceptional good fortune, since I know that god is jealous.
 Actually, what I sincerely want for both myself and for those I care about is good fortune in one matter but failure in another, and thus a life of continually alternating fortune rather than of success in everything.
 For I have never yet heard of anyone enjoying good fortune in all things who did not ultimately die in total disaster.
 And so now listen to me and deal with your perpetual good fortune as I advise.
 You must think about what you have and select your most valuable possession, whatever would most break your heart were you to lose it; and then throw that object away so that it will never reach a human being again.
 If, after this, your good fortune persists and does not alternate with suffering, apply the remedy I have suggested once again.”

-When Polykrates read this latter, he realized that Amasis had given him very good advice, so he search for the one heirloom in his possession shoe loss would most afflict his heart and select a signet ring that he wore, and emerald set in gold which had been crafted by Theodoros of Samos son of Telekles.
-And so when he decided that his ring was the object he should throw away, he manned a penteconter, got on board, and ordered the me to put out to sea.
-When they had reached a distance far form Samos, he took off his ring and, as all the men sailing with him looked on, tossed it into the sea.
+When Polykrates read this latter, he realized that Amasis had given him very good advice, so he searched for the one heirloom in his possession whose loss would most afflict his heart and selected a signet ring that he wore, an emerald set in gold which had been crafted by Theodoros of Samos son of Telekles.
+And so when he decided that his ring was the object he should throw away, he manned a penteconter, got on board, and ordered the men to put out to sea.
+When they had reached a distance far from Samos, he took off his ring and, as all the men sailing with him looked on, tossed it into the sea.
 That done, he sailed home and mourned his loss.

 And Polykrates did meet a terrible end, in fact, his death was so gruesome Herodotus says he didn’t want to describe it.
 Most historians today believe that Polykrates broke off the relationship with Amasis when Cambyses conquered the Phoenicians (who had a great navy), and thus threatened Samos.
-I am interested in the story because it is entertaining and because it gives us insight into the Greek’s beliefs about good fortune.
+The story provides insight into the Greek’s beliefs about good fortune.

 The ethnic cleansing of the Magi, after over-throwing the short-lived conspiracy by the two Magi brothers to pose as Smerdis: